Posted 5 years ago

 Designed by Alexander Pfohl** for Josephinenhütte, colorless lead crystal with opal-pink overlay and stylized silver galvanized decoration; mold blown and cut.
 The bottom is ground and polished.
-Tiny inscribed numbers in the silver around the finial - either 1000/1000 or 7000/7000 (very hard to see) - a limited edition?
+Tiny inscribed numbers in the silver around the finial - 1000/1000.
 I believe decor number 3062 based on identical decoration on a cataloged vessel at the Glasmuseum Passau*.

 *Source: Josephine Glassworks - Art Nouveau - Art Deco - Modern 1900-1950 by Stefania Zelasko, published by Glasmuseum Passau.